Quantum Curriculum Learning: Conclusion and Discussion

-\textit{Discussion.---} The proposed Q-CurL framework can enhance training convergence and generalization in QML with quantum data.
+The proposed Q-CurL framework can enhance training convergence and generalization in QML with quantum data.
+A natural question arises: instead of applying the Q-CurL framework, could one employ classical curriculum learning techniques on classical representations of quantum data?
+Processing quantum data by first obtaining its classical representation and then applying classical ML shows promise for near-term applications.
+However, a significant bottleneck remains: efficiently constructing this classical representation without losing the intrinsic quantum characteristics of the data poses an ongoing challenge.
+Furthermore, this approach requires the development of a specialized interface for such classical representation data, beyond simply applying conventional ML methods.
+In contrast, our approach, which operates directly with quantum data, circumvents this issue and may provide a practical advantage by preserving the quantum nature of the input.

+It is beyond the scope of this study to compare the performance of quantum models directly against classical models.
+Therefore, Q-CurL is not intended as a direct competitor to established classical methods.
+Rather, it serves as a framework to enhance existing quantum learning algorithms.
+The introduction of a curriculum learning weight within a task-based approach, combined with the exploration of emphasizing easy or hard samples through a dynamical loss function, provides the QML community with actionable strategies to improve performance.
+These contributions are particularly valuable for applications in chemistry and physics, where advancements in QML techniques can deliver substantial practical benefits.

 Future research should investigate whether Q-CurL can be designed to improve trainability in QML, particularly by avoiding the barren plateau problem.
 For instance, curriculum design is not limited to tasks and data but can also involve the progressive design of the loss function.
 Even when the loss function of the target task, designed for infeasibility in classical simulation to achieve quantum advantage~\cite{cerezo:2023:BP:sim,fuster:2024:VQA:dequan}, is prone to the barren plateau problem, a well-designed sequence of classically simulable loss functions can be beneficial.
 Optimizing these functions in a well-structured curriculum before optimizing the main function may significantly improve the trainability and performance of the target task.